-Multiple internships of up to $1,900 each will be awarded to support students who will work on a research or creative project with a UT, Knoxville or UTIA faculty mentor in the summer of 2020.
-(These funds are paid through departmental payroll at up to $15/hr.)
-Students who participate in the fall research celebration, Discovery Day, and display their research through a poster will be awarded an additional $100 through departmental payroll.
+Multiple internships of up to $2,000 each will be awarded to support students who will work on a research or creative project with a UT, Knoxville or UTIA faculty mentor in the summer of 2021.
+(These funds are paid through payroll or by stipend through financial aid at the discretion of the department and per UT policy).

 The role of the faculty mentor is paramount as they will provide guidance in the choice of a project and in the practice of professional approaches and methods.
 Projects may be a student’s undergraduate thesis, a part of the faculty mentor’s research program, another research project, or an ongoing project begun previously.
 The key is that each student be involved in scholarly work independent of a classroom setting.
 Such work may be research or it may be a creative activity involving the fine arts.
 Please note: this internship can be applied to an international research project as long as a faculty mentor at UT is involved.
 Faculty mentors will receive $400 for supplies.